Copyright & Art:

 IMAGES USED BY STUDENTS, THEIR TEACHERS, AND OTHERS: APPROPRIATION

-Visual Resources Advocacy Statement - PART II : New Technologies and Images
+Visual Resources Advocacy Statement - PART II : New Technologies and Images (also in Ukrainian; translation by Vlad Brown)

 THE TRANSITION FROM ANALOG TO DIGITAL: